arrowarchive/Old-Arrowarchive/docs/FAQ.md

 **Why not?**

 **To be honest, it is because I am taking a class that requires using *GitHub* or *Wordpress* to create my own website using html code.
-I haven't used *GitHub* for long, but I am enjoying it and I have found a way to organize my work.
+I haven't used *GitHub* for long, but I am enjoying it and I have found a way to organize my work.**

 * Do you have any other social media accounts besides *Twitter*?

 **I do have other accounts.
 I have an *Instagram* account under the name of *arrowpen_archive*, but I rarely use it.
-The account is private, and I use it to keep in touch with friends and a handful of artists.
+The account is private, and I use it to keep in touch with friends and a handful of artists I follow.

 * Do you have any advice for artists who want to start posting over social media?

 **Be yourself!
 I could write an entire blog post about my experience, but I will keep it short.
 Here are my main pieces of advice for putting art on social media:**
-* **Know the limits of the program you use**.
+* **Know the limits of the platform you use**.
 On *Instagram*, for example, you can only post photos in 1080 x 1080 or in 1080 x 1350.
 It's unorthodox if you are working digitally, since it means that it will crop your work if your image is above their size limits (and don't get me started on image compression), but if you want to post on *Instagram*, I'm not stopping you!
 * **Always, ALWAYS watermark your work!** I've known artists who have had their work stolen or reposted because it was not watermarked or the watermark was in a place where it could easily be removed (like the corner of a post).
 * **Don't hesitate to participate in art shares/events!** These are more common on *Twitter* compared to *Instagram*, but these events can boost smaller artists.
 Share some of your work, comment on the work of others, and interact with the community.
-DTIYS (Draw This in your Style) challenges are also fun to participate in, but work on them only if you have the time for it.
+DTIYS (Draw This in your Style) challenges are also fun to participate in, but oarticipate only if you know that you can get the project done.

+* Are there any art resources you would recommend?

+**Yes! this applies mostly to character artists, but I frequently refer to [*Senshistock*](https://www.deviantart.com/senshistock/gallery) when drawing poses.
+They have references for all genders and body types, and I highly recommend them.
+I also recommend [*SketchDaily*](http://reference.sketchdaily.net/en), as they have pose references in addition to photos of certain parts (ex. hands), a variety of animals, and a small library of plants.
+If I find more resources, I will update this question.

 **[Back to Main >>>](https://arrowarchive.github.io/The-Arrowarchive/index)**